Phil Cox: Republican Governors, 2009-2014

 In 2009, Cox served as Campaign Manager for Virginia Attorney General Bob McDonnell’s in his campaign for Governor.
 A year after Barack Obama won Virginia by 7 points, McDonnell enjoyed a 17-point victory over Creigh Deeds, resulting in a sweep of all three statewide offices.
 Following that victory, McDonnell appointed Cox as his Transition Director.

-In 2010, Governor Haley Barbour, Chairman of the Republican Governors Association, hired Cox to help oversee the RGA’s political engagement in a half dozen states, including the expensive battlegrounds of Pennsylvania and Florida.
+In 2010, Mississippi Governor Haley Barbour, Chairman of the Republican Governors Association, hired Cox to help oversee the RGA’s political engagement in a half dozen states, including the expensive battlegrounds of Pennsylvania and Florida.

 From 2011-2014, Phil served as Executive Director of the Republican Governors Association, the senior political adviser to the 31 Republican Governors.
 During this period the RGA directed more than $250 million in support to candidates in all 50 states.
 During Cox's tenure, the RGA strengthened its majority, electing 31 Republican governors, with notable wins in traditional Democratic-leaning states like Massachusetts, Maryland, Illinois, and Maine.

-Following the 2014 cycle, The Boston Globe called him “a force for the GOP”, The Washington Times “a Republican Kingmaker”, and Politico named him one of its “50 Politicos to Watch.”
+Following the 2014 cycle, The Boston Globe called him “a force for the GOP,” The Washington Times “a Republican Kingmaker," and Politico named him one of its “50 Politicos to Watch.”

 In 2015–2016, Cox founded and directed "America Leads", which was the presidential Super-PAC supporting New Jersey Governor Chris Christie.

 In 2018, Cox served as chairman and senior advisor to super-PACs in support of candidates for governor and U.S. Senate, and managed independent expenditure campaigns on behalf of the RGA in a handful of governors races, including the only pick-up of the cycle in Alaska.

 In 2019, Cox served as co-chair for "Trade Works for America", a national campaign, which helped pass the USMCA trade agreement, making a number of public and national media appearances.